carpentries/instructor-training/_episodes/20-checkout.md

 > participating in The Carpentries [Mentoring program][mentoring]!
 {: .callout}

+### In-Person and Virtual Alternatives
+Occasionally, a special in-person Community Discussion event may be approved to occur in-person.
+This is most common in areas with limited internet access or in association with larger events like conferences or extended workshops.
+In addition, Carpentries communities occasionally host conferences virtually or in-person that invite you to form a deeper connection with your local or global Carpentries community.
+Registered in-person Community Discussion meetings, CarpentryCon, and CarpentryConnect events are all eligible to satisfy the Community Discussion requirement.

 ### Getting Credit
 After each Community Discussion meeting, hosts submit a form that includes the names of attendees who identified themselves as fulfilling their checkout requirement.
 This is indicated by writing "checkout" next to your name in the Etherpad.
-As long as you indicate that you are completing checkout and attend the event you are signed up for, it is not necessary to email us after attending your meeting.
+As long as you indicate that you are completing checkout and attend the event you are signed up for, it is not necessary to email us after attending a standard
+Community Discussion meeting.

+If you attend an in-person meeting or a CarpentryCon/Connect event, please verify with your host if they plan to report checkout attendance.
+If you are not sure whether your attendance has been reported, you can email us at [checkout@carpentries.org](mailto: checkout@carpentries.org) to confirm.

 ## 3. Teaching Demonstration